nnethercote/perf-book/src/profiling.md

 # Profiling

-When optimizing a program, you also need a way to determine which parts of the program are hot and worth modifying.
+When optimizing a program, you also need a way to determine which parts of the program are "hot" (executed frequently enough to affect runtime) and worth modifying.
 This is best done via profiling.

 ## Profilers